PfGAnalytics/Wellbeing-Dashboard/README.md

 After the `base_statement` is created, its text content is checked for keywords (e.g. *improved*, *worsened*, *no real change*, *insufficient*).
 The matching Performance icon is then selected and injected into the page automatically.

-### How do we update the map screen and the map popups' summary text?
+### How do we update the map screen and the map pop-ups' summary text?
 #### Map screen
 Map screen-up captions are generated using the `setMapSummary()` function in the [`data_functions.js`](scripts/data_functions.js) script.